 The Test of Proficiency in Korean, also known as the TOPIK, is a written exam administered by the Korean government to determine Korean language ability for university eligibility and career advancement.
 Test levels range in difficulty from one to six and often require specific practice and tutoring to achieve desired results.

 Based in Vancouver, Canada, My Language Connect is a language school specializing in Korean, Mandarin, Cantonese, and more.
 Instructors are native speakers, certified to teach foreign languages and experienced in educating students of all ages.
-Though My Language Connect offers in-person courses, they offer customized, one-on-one lessons online for students preparing to take the TOPIK.
+Though My Language Connect offers in-person and group courses, they offer customized, one-on-one lessons online for students preparing to take the TOPIK.

 With one-on-one sessions via Skype, students have the opportunity to work closely with private tutors from My Language Connect to develop the listening, writing, reading, and speaking skills necessary to complete the TOPIK.
 Instructors use specialized textbooks and practice questions designed to prepare students for the exam.
 But, as courses are private, instructors have the freedom to adapt lessons to the specific needs of each student.